Kristina01111000/Drws_site/README.md

 12/19
-Connect the dr m listeners email to the GH site sign up Won’t know podcast dates until they come out
+- Connect the dr m listeners email to the GH site sign up
+- Won’t know podcast dates until they come out
-See how to enforce only giving out 25 copies of the book to dr m listeners Make a page for jorni listeners
+- See how to enforce only giving out 25 copies of the book to dr m listeners
-Susan robbins podcast also ->
+- Make an email for jorni listeners and susan robbins listeners
-Put logos of the podcasts next to the links on podcast page
+- Put logos of the podcasts next to the links on podcast page

-See if there is a way to freeze the size of the sidebar on syracusenaturalhealing He needs the link for jorni podcast and susan robbins one today
+- See if there is a way to freeze the size of the sidebar on syracusenaturalhealing